confluentinc/cp-docker-images/docs/configuration.rst

     -e KSQL_KSQL_SERVICE_ID=ksql_test_service_id_ \
     -e KSQL_KSQL_STREAMS_REPLICATION_FACTOR=3 \
     -e KSQL_KSQL_SINK_REPLICAS=3 \
-    -e KSQL_KSQL_STREAMS_STATE_DIR=/mnt/data/ksql-server-data \
+    -e KSQL_KSQL_STREAMS_STATE_DIR=/ \
-    -v /mnt/ksql-server/data:/mnt/data/ksql-server-data/ \
+    -v /docker/host/path:/docker/container/path \
     confluentinc/cp-ksql-server:4.1.2

 Docker Options
 """"""""""""""

-* Data persistence: KSQL Server runs Kafka streams applications which may need to store persistent state.
-The command above maps the state store directory to a directory on the localhost, hence ensuring persistence across multiple sessions of the same container.
+* Data persistence: KSQL Server runs Kafka Streams applications which may need to store persistent state locally.
+The command above maps the state store directory inside the container (cf. KSQL_KSQL_STREAMS_STATE_DIR) to a directory on the Docker host.
-* Port mapping: The above command maps the listener port to 8088 on the localhost, hence ensuring that the CLI running on the same host can connect to the ksql server.
+* Port mapping: The above command maps the listener port to 8088 on the Docker host, hence ensuring that other containers (like for the KSQL CLI) running on the same host can connect to the KSQL server container.

 Required Settings
 """""""""""""""""